EFForg/mozilla-central/httpse/README.md

 * Write script that parses HTTPS Everywhere rules for domain names to test, and writes this domain names in a location that the mochitest can read them (done)
 * Write the mochitest (done)
 * Create bash script that git pulls the HTTPS Everywhere repo, generates the domain name files, and runs the mochitest (partway done)
-* Write a script to remove tags from rulesets that no longer cause mixed content situations
+* Write a script to remove tags from rulesets that no longer cause mixed content situations (done)
 * Ensure build works with httpse folder and file modifications present.
 If not, fix by setting ignores in compiler.
 * Update submodule